Directed by: Dean Devlin

 Starring: Gerard Butler, Jim Sturgess, Abbie Cornish, Alexandra Maria Lara, Andy Garcia, Ed Harris

 It was reported during its production that Dean Devlin’s Geostorm was a troubled shoot.
 Reportedly, WB had to spend something like 15 million dollars on reshoots, bringing in Jerry Bruckheimer as an uncredited consultant.
 The resulting movie is a mess, for sure, but a deliciously ridiculous and sometimes entertaining mess.

-The first hour is mostly generic and sometimes rather dull techno thriller fare as Jake and Max investigate and discover the sabotage plot.
-The pace picks up when they loose control of Dutch Boy and the situation goes critical: Mayhem erupts all over the globe as Dubai gets flooded, Mumbai ripped by tornadoes, Rio de Janeiro flash frozen, Moscow set on fire by space lasers and Orlando hammered by lightning.
+The first hour is mostly generic and sometimes rather dull techno-thriller fare as Jake and Max investigate and discover the sabotage plot.
+The pace picks up when they lose control of Dutch Boy and the situation goes critical: Mayhem erupts all over the globe as Dubai gets flooded, Mumbai is ripped by tornadoes, Rio de Janeiro flash frozen, Moscow set on fire by space lasers and Orlando hammered by lightning.
 So yes, there is a disaster scenario for every taste here, 2012 style, but most of these are just shown as brief glimpses between more standard action scenes.

-The visual effects are passable but certainly not the top-notch stuff you would expect from such a big budget effort.
-Clumsy exposition, dumb dialogue, lifeless attempts at humour and less than credible twists and turns leave otherwise likeable actors (no, I don’t have anything against Butler) and actual stars (Ed Harris and Andy Garcia) stranded.
+The visual effects are passable but certainly not the top-notch stuff you would expect from such a big-budget effort.
+Clumsy exposition, dumb dialogue, lifeless attempts at humor and less-than-credible twists and turns leave otherwise likable actors (no, I don’t have anything against Butler) and actual stars (Ed Harris and Andy Garcia) stranded.
 The relationship themes are quite token as well.